Primary Navigation Mobile

 How does climate control work?

-With a number of temperature sensors, climate control systems constantly measure cabin air temperature.
+Climate control systems constantly measure cabin air temperature, with a number of temperature sensors.
 From this, they can monitor how much cold or hot air is required to maintain the desired temperature of the driver, then adjust automatically if need be.

 Other parameters which the system may adjust are fan speed and recirculation settings (whether fresh air from outside or recirculated air is pumped into the cabin).